6 Causes of Hair Loss in Men

 - Medications: A variety of drugs are linked to hair loss including those used to treat arthritis, depression, high blood pressure, heart problems and, of course, cancer (hair that is lost during cancer treatments typically returns).
 Always talk to your doctor if you have any questions about medication regiments.

-- Scalp Disorders: Conditions that cause hair thinning include ringworm, a fungal infection, and folliculitis, the inflammation of hair follicles often caused by a bacterial infection.
+- Scalp Disorders: Conditions that cause hair loss in men include ringworm, a fungal infection, and folliculitis, the inflammation of hair follicles often caused by a bacterial infection.
 Psoriasis and seborrheic dermatitis on the scalp may also lead to hair thinning .

 Some studies have linked poor diet and smoking to hair loss, but the science is not conclusive on those factors as potential causes.